EmilHernvall/UglyLang/README.md

     int[] arr = [ 2,3,5,7,11 ];

-An empty array of specified size can be created using:

-    int[] arr = array(100, 0);

-In this case 100 is the size, and 0 is the default value.

-An automatically growing array can be created using:

-    int[] arr = autoarray(0);

-0 is the default value.

-Values can be set and retrieved using the subscript operator:
+Values can be set and retrieved using the index operator:

     arr[0] = 7;
     int foo = arr[0];